We will shed some light on the top five localization myths that many executives and decision makers in the corporate world believe.

 Myth 4: A language review cycle is not necessary

 To the untrained eye, a translated text appears final regardless of the quality or state it is in.
-Just as you see the value in having your source files edited by a second writer, or your software code reviewed by a second developer, the translated text should also be fully checked by a second translator.
+Just as you see the value in having a second person review and edit your source files, or a second developer review your software code, the translated text should also be fully checked by a second translator.
 In the case of translation, the editing cycle will require not only reading through the translated text, but also verifying it against the source.
 Many vendors with lower rates, or higher overhead, will cut corners on editing in an effort to turn a profit.
-They may not ask a second translator to edit the text and instead perform “cursory checks”, which only require the editor to quickly read through the translated text without ensuring that it accurately represents the source.
+They may not ask a second translator to edit the text and instead perform “cursory checks”.
+This only require the editor to quickly read through the translated text without ensuring that it accurately represents the source.
 Always ask your translators or translation vendor what level of editing they perform after translation.

 Asking localization vendors to provide a translation sample is often mistakenly accepted as a lead method to measure vendors’ quality standards.
 Although in theory the concept makes sense, in reality, it is far from optimal.
 First, there are a lot more tasks involved in localization, than simply translation.
 Second, translation samples are often done by the most qualified translators who may or may not participate in the actual translation, once your project is awarded.
 If a sample is requested, you need to make sure that: